 Combining Two Lofts in SoHo

-This project is combining two duplex lofts in SoHo to make one combined 6,500 square foot loft.
-This is a high end apartment renovation and gut renovation.
+This project combines two duplex lofts in SoHo to make one combined 6,500-square-foot loft.
+This is a high-end apartment renovation and gut renovation.

 Thank You for Reading our blog post on combining apartments in NYC.

-Good Luck with your apartment combination.
-If you are are looking to combine apartments in NY we would be happy to help.
-If you would like to speak with an architect please feel free to contact Fontan Architecture directly.
+Good Luck with your apartment combination!
+If you want to combine apartments in NY, we would be happy to help.
+If you would like to speak with an architect, please get in touch with us at Fontan Architecture directly.